-This data is found in the "Google Local" sections of our rankings dashboard, and in "Google Local" widgets in reports and custom dashboards.
+This data is found in the "Google Local" sections of our Rank Tracker dashboard, and in "Google Local" widgets in reports and custom dashboards.

 Toggling Google Local rankings

-To enable Google Local rankings, open the settings slider on your rankings dashboard.
+To enable Google Local rankings, open the settings slider on your Rank Tracker dashboard.
 Next, tick the box for "Google Local Rankings" to begin tracking rankings for the Google My Business page(s) you've connected.